cagurley/AssetRepo/README.md

 ## *Viewing Project*

-To run the web application, clone or download the repo and run in your particular version of Visual Studio. **Make sure to run `Update-Database` from the NuGet console before running.** Navigation largely follows conventions and should be intuitive where it doesn't.
+To run the web application, clone or download the repo and run in your particular version of Visual Studio. **Make sure to build the project first, then open the NuGet console and run `Update-Database` prior to starting the application.** Navigation largely follows conventions and should be intuitive where it doesn't.
 Start at the root and play around!

 ## *Notes on Functionality*